The 29 Best Virtual Happy Hour Ideas in 2022

 Thanks to its fun and informal setting, happy hour has become a preferred method for catching up with friends and colleagues.
 However, although alcohol is a social lubricant, that doesn’t necessarily mean that the conversation will be flowing for the entire duration of your happy hour.

 As a host, you’ll want to remove distractions, actively listen and show interest as a means of keeping the conversation going.
 To help guide the discussion, ask questions to stimulate dialogue.
-And while it may be tempting to talk about work or the current pandemic, open yourself up to other topics of interest:
+And while it may be tempting to talk about work, open yourself up to other topics of interest:

-- Movies and entertainment: You’ve probably been spending more time in front of the TV than you were pre-lockdown.
-Whether it’s to binge-watch a series or tune into thought-provoking documentaries, TV and movies are perfect happy hour fodder.
+- Movies and entertainment: Whether it’s a series you're binge-watching or a thought-provoking documentary, TV and movies are perfect happy hour fodder.

 - Food: Is there anything that brings people together like food?
-If you’re looking for some culinary inspiration, ask guests what they’ve been cooking lately or which good local restaurants are open for takeout.
+If you’re looking for some culinary inspiration, ask guests what they’ve been cooking lately or to recommend a good local restaurant.

-- Hobbies: With less time being spent out, you or your guests may have taken up some new hobbies.
+- Hobbies: You or your guests may have taken up some new hobbies recently.
 Learning a new language, how to salsa dance or even practicing mindful meditation are great conversation starters.

-- Family: With schools closed, home life with little ones can sometimes be challenging.
+- Family: Raising kids can be a challenge.
 Perhaps a fellow parent can offer insight into what works for them and what doesn’t.
 You might get some helpful advice or just a moment to commiserate and know you’re not alone.

 Play Virtual Happy Hour Games